Nick’s Kids donate Habitat house to help Tuscaloosa family

 The three-bedroom, two-bathroom Habitat home was built primarily with the help of volunteers.
 The University of Alabama football coaches’ wives, including Terry Saban and Carolyn Golding, did landscape work Wednesday at the house located on Ash Street.

-Terry says she’s proud of the projects funded for the community by Nick’s Kids.
+Terry Saban says she’s proud of the projects funded for the community by Nick’s Kids.

-The home will belong to Kanika Cotton, 5-year-old daughter Kailey and 3-year-old son Braydon.
+The home will belong to Kanika Cotton, her 5-year-old daughter Kailey and her 3-year-old son Braydon.
 Terry Saban says it is all about giving back to the Tuscaloosa community.

 “Well it’s always been a part of who we are to give back to the community,” Terry Saban said.
 “We preach to our players is that very thing, to use your platform to help other people, and certainly we have lots of blessings we should share with others.”